ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/sharding.md

 # Sharding in TON

-Sharding in TON refers to dividing the blockchain into smaller, manageable parts shards for scalability.
-A shard is a smaller piece of a blockchain that operates and is maintained by an independent set of validators.
+Sharding in TON refers to dividing the blockchain into smaller, manageable pieces, or shards, for scalability.
+An independent set of validators operates and maintains a shard as a smaller piece of the blockchain.

-These shards can handle transactions in parallel, ensuring high throughput even as the network grows.
+Validators in separate shards can handle transactions in parallel, ensuring high throughput even as the network grows.
 This approach unlocks the execution of a massive number of transactions.

 In TON, sharding is highly dynamic.
 Unlike other blockchains with a fixed number of shards, TON can create new shards on demand.
 Shards split as the transaction load increases, and as the load decreases, they merge.